pivotal/docs-tas-adapter/getting-started.md

 ## <a id="deploy-sample-app"></a>Deploy a sample app

 The `cf push` command remains the same.
-After you target the org and the space you created, you can push the app to the Kubernetes cluster:
+After you target the org and the space you created, you can push the app to the Kubernetes cluster.

 ```bash
 cf push APP-NAME